kata-containers/documentation/how-to/how-to-use-rootless-kata-containers-with-podman.md

 ### Add user to KVM group

-If running a KVM based hypervisor, the user running the workload needs to be added to the KVM group:
+If running a KVM based hypervisor, add the user running the workload to the KVM group:

 ```bash
 $ sudo usermod -a -G kvm $USER